nagasudhirpulla/taming_python/blog/skills/folium_save_as_png.md

 ### Prerequisites - Selenium setup
 In order to perform browser automation for this task we need the following components
 * selenium python module - This can be installed using the command ```python -m pip install selenium```
-* Gecko driver - This is used by selenium librar required to open firefox
+* Gecko driver - This is used by selenium library to open firefox browser.
+Download the executable from (here)[https://github.com/mozilla/geckodriver/releases] and keep the exe file in the same location as the python file

 ### Files used in this example